zsiki/ls/doc/source/usersguide.rst

    *(22.)
 Coordinate transformation - Affine transformation*

-At the beginning of the result list you can find the used common points with th coordinates in both systems and the discrepancies between the target and transformed coordinates.
+At the beginning of the result list you can find the used common points with the coordinates in both systems and the discrepancies between the target and transformed coordinates.
 If you find big discrepancies in the list then there are mistakes in the coordinates.
 At the end of the list you can find transformed points where the discrepancies are empty.
 These points are added to the target coordinate list.

 The coordinates of those common points which were not selected for the transformation won't be changed in the target coordinate list.

 Polygon division
 ::::::::::::::::

-With the *Polygon Division* tool you can divide parcel into two at a given area.There are two possible division types
+With the *Polygon Division* tool you can divide a parcel into two at a given area.
+There are two possible division types

     :Paralel to a given line: the line will be shifted until the right side polygon of the division line will have the given area.
     :Through the first given point: the line will be rotated around the first point until the right side polygon of the division line will have the given area.

 #.
-Select the polygon layer in the layer list on which you would like divide a polygon
+Select the polygon layer in the layer list in which you would like to divide a polygon
 #.
 Select the parcel with the *Select Single Feaure* tool, which you want to divide.
 #.
 Click on the *Polygon Division* tool in the *SurveyingCalculation* toolbar.
 #.
-Click at the start point of the division line and drag the rubberband line and release mouse button at the end point.
+Click at the start point of the division line and drag the rubberband line and release the mouse button at the end point.
 #.
 The *Area Division* dialog appears automatically.
 #.
-Set the *Area* field and select method.
-The full area is not editable, it shows the total area of the selected polygon.
+Set the *Area* field and the select method.
+The full area field is not editable, it shows the total area of the selected polygon.
 #.
 Set the type of division and click on the *Divide* button.

 .. figure:: images/u23.png